codebydant/iTree3DMap/README.md

 		   - CMakeLists.txt
 		   - main.cpp

-* Once OpenMVG was compiled, just set the path build directory on...
+* Once OpenMVG was compiled, just set the path build directory in the CMakeList.txt
-* Replace the "SfM_SequentialPipeline.py" file at OpenMVG/openMVG_Build/software/SfM/ for "SfM_SequentialPipeline.py" file of this project.
+* Edit the "SfM_SequentialPipeline.py" file in the project build directorie (ItreeMapper_Build) with your own OpenMVG path directorie.
-* If pmvs2 binary file is not working, download and compile cmvs-pmvs library and replace the pmvs2 bin to /libraries folder of the package
+* If pmvs2 binary file is not working, download and compile the cmvs-pmvs library and replace the pmvs2 bin to /libraries folder of the package

 Within build folder, compile with cmake: